-I thought I’d offer my thoughts on this age-old debate of when / whether creatives should work for free.
-I’ve read arguments from both sides but generally don’t tend to notice anyone talking about the kind of situations where I feel it’s okay to work for free.
+I thought I’d offer my thoughts on this age-old debate of when / whether creatives should work for free!
+I’ve read arguments from both sides but generally don’t tend to notice anyone talking about the same kind of situations where I feel it’s okay.

 I’ve read plenty of tweets and blog posts in the past saying creatives should *never* work for free, but they always seem to be referring to those situations where greedy business-y types are trying to take advantage of creative graduates wanting more industry experience.

 Funnily enough I can’t think of any occasions where I’ve had someone tell me ‘you’ll get a lot of exposure’ or ‘it’ll be great for your portfolio’ in order to get some free work out of me.
 There was one occasion where I was offered a really low paid freelance job where the agency owner insisted that it would a ‘great opportunity’ and not to let the low rates put me off, but that’s about all I can think of!